Causal inference with recurrent and competing events: Counterfactual estimands

 \section{Counterfactual estimands}

 In this section, we consider various counterfactual estimands in settings with recurrent and competing events.
 We propose extensions of previously considered counterfactual estimands that quantify causal effects on incident failure in the face of competing events \citep{stensrud_separable_2020-1,young_causal_2020,stensrud_generalized_2021} to the recurrent events setting.
-This includes a new type of \textsl{separable effect}, inspired by the seminal decomposition idea of \citet{robins_alternative_2011}, that may disentangle the treatment effect on recurrent syncope from its effect on survival.
-We also discuss additional counterfactual estimands in recurrent event settings, considered in \citet{schmidli_estimands_2021} and in the counting process literature~\citep{cook_statistical_2007}.
+This includes a new type of \textsl{separable effect}, inspired by the seminal decomposition idea of \citet{robins_alternative_2011}, that may disentangle the treatment effect on recurrent acute kidney injury from its effect on survival.
+We also discuss additional counterfactual estimands in recurrent event settings.

 We denote counterfactual random variables by superscripts, such that $Y^{a}_k$ is the recurrent event count that would be observed at time $k$ had, possibly contrary to fact, treatment been set to $A=a$.
-By causal effect, we mean a contrast of counterfactual outcomes in the same subset of individuals.
+By causal effect, we mean a contrast of some functional (e.g. the mean) of the counterfactual distribution in the same subset of individuals.